 Don’t miss the Cheney Family Discovery Center.
 It features educational exhibits, books, and puppets.
 There are also typically animal- or nature-themed crafts, and there is always a volunteer or naturalist on hand to answer questions and help out.
 It’s a nice stop if the kids are tired or you hit a rain shower.
 It can be hard to get kids out of here, so you may want to go after your tram ride.

 Trek really isn’t on the way to or from anything.
-Plan to make this a full-day outing, or at least plan on having the kids passed out in the back seat when you leave.
-You could also make this part of a Mount Rainier weekend road trip.
+Plan to make this a full-day outing.
+Kids won't let you miss Kids' Trek, the half-acre, adventure-themed playground opened in 2016.
+If needed, plan on having the kids passed out in the back seat when you head for home.

 10. Zip wild into the trees